-There is no requirements for employees to wear face coverings under these regulations.
 You should undertake a risk assessment to decide if your employees should wear face coverings/masks or visors.
 If employees are within 2 meters of customers and talking to them, then they may be required to wear a face visor for protection, e.g. a waitress or bar staff.

 Are there exemptions to wearing a face covering?

 You do not need to wear a face covering if you have a legitimate reason not to.
 This includes (but is not limited to):

 - young children under the age of 11,

 - not being able to put on, a face covering because of a disability,

 - providing assistance to someone who relies on lip reading to communicate,

 - to avoid harm or injury, or the risk of harm or injury, to yourself or other, to avoid injury, or to escape a risk of harm,